The Most Interesting Volsurface in the World, Part 2

 the ATM vol.

-Here the C8 and market implied vol-by-strike plots for a couple of the first maturities.
+Here are the fitted and market implied vol-by-strike plots for a couple of the first maturities.